Search

 Clarification 8-2003

-e to penalty.
-(2) However, if the player from Team B instantaneously brings the ball carrier to ground, then, under Law 7 mode of play, he is not liable to penalty, as this constitutes a tackl ... g player then brings the ball-carrier to ground, there is no penalty as there was no maul formed.
-Bindin ... e to penalty.
+e is liable to penalty.
+(2) However, if the player from Team B instantaneously brings the ball carrier to ground, then, under Law 7 mode of play, he is not liable to penalty, as this constitutes a tackl ... d.
+If the grasping player then brings the ball-carrier to ground, there is no penalty as there was no mau ... r to ground, he is not liable to penalty.

 Clarification 5-2004